kumarav1nash/Av1nashOnGit.github.io/Getting Interviewed @ Infosys.md

 - **Dependency Injection & Bean Management:**
     • Explain the concept of dependency injection and how it is implemented in Spring Boot.
     • How do you get a list of beans configured in your application?
+- General
+- - What are the advantages of using Spring Boot?
+- What are the key components of Spring Boot?
+(Spring Boot auto-configuration, Spring Boot CLI, Spring Boot starter POMs, Spring Boot Actuators)
+- Why is Spring Boot preferred over Spring?
+- What are Spring Boot Starters?
+Can you name a few commonly used starters?
+(Data JPA starter, Test Starter, Security starter, Web starter, Mail starter, Thymeleaf starter)
+- How does Spring Boot work?
+- What does the `@SpringBootApplication` annotation do internally?
+- What is the purpose of `@ComponentScan` in Spring Boot?
+- How does a Spring Boot application get started?
+- What are common Spring Boot CLI commands?
+- What is Spring Boot CLI and its benefits?
+- What is Spring Initializer?
+- What are starter dependencies in Spring Boot?
+- What is Dependency Injection in Spring Boot?
+- How does Spring Boot handle externalized configuration?
+- What is Spring Boot DevTools?
+- What are Spring Boot Actuator endpoints?
+- What are different scopes available in Spring Boot?
+(Singleton, Prototype, Request, Session, Application, Websocket)
+- What is Spring Boot's embedded server, and how to configure it?
+- How do you secure a Spring Boot application?
+- How does Spring Boot achieve auto-configuration?
+- What are Spring Boot filters and how are they used?
+- What is Swagger in Spring Boot?
+- What are Profiles in Spring Boot?
+- What differentiates Spring Data JPA and Hibernate?
+- How are `@RestController` and `@Controller` annotations different?
+- How do you connect Spring Boot to a database using JPA/JDBC?

 ---